BND Hamburger Icon

 3. Apologize for the error.

 Next, of course, it’s time to craft the perfect work apology.
 Schweitzer suggests going to each person affected as soon as possible to explain the situation.
-Acknowledge your mistake, and let them know you’re fixing the problem or have already mitigated the situation.
-If needed, let them know what steps you are taking to prevent the issue from happening in the future.
+Acknowledge your mistake and let them know you’re fixing the problem or have already mitigated it.
+If necessary, let them know what steps you’re taking to prevent the issue from happening in the future.

 4. Repair or control damage resulting from the mistake.

 After the apology, follow through on damage control.
-“You earn trust through your actions, not just your words,” Schweitzer said.
+“You earn trust through your actions, not just your words,” Schweitzer noted.

-Proving that you are willing to own up to your actions and put in the work to fix your mistakes can help rebuild and even improve your professional reputation and credibility.
+Proving you’re willing to own up to your actions and put in the work to fix your mistakes can help rebuild and even improve your professional reputation and credibility.

 TipTip